FrontenderMagazine/expose-yourself-with-ngrok/eng.md

 As you can see, you get a summary view, a headers view, as well as raw and binary.
-Notice that the data is shown as is – without formatting of the JSON packet. ngrok actually supports formatting JSON but only when the content type is`application/json`.
-Since GitHub isn’t using that content type, ngrok doesn ’t recognize it as JSON.
+Notice that the data is shown as is – without formatting of the JSON packet. ngrok actually supports formatting JSON but only when the content type is `application/json`.
+Since GitHub isn’t using that content type, ngrok doesn’t recognize it as JSON.

 At this point, I could start testing.
 I’d edit my server-side code to handle the webhook and do something intelligent.
 In order to test though I’d need to